RevolutionTech/bg-teach/src/teaches/captain-sonar.md

 ### Surfacing

-- [ ] Captain announces "SURFACE" and starts erasing the route on her sheet
+- [ ] Captain announces she is surfacing (eg. "SURFACE IN SECTOR 4") and starts erasing the route on her sheet
   - [ ] The Captain maintains the current position and position of mines
 - [ ] Each crew member draws a line around one of the sections of the submarine and initialing it, starting with the Engineer
   - [ ] Once complete, the enemy Engineer must validate